-FM model gun cable assemblies will connect easily to any feeder equipped with a European style gun connector or Lincoln or competative wire feeder equipped with the proper K489 Fast-Mate Adapter Kit.
-See the Parts Section "Chart E" for information on which Fast-Mate Adapter Kit to use with various equipment.
+FM model gun cable assemblies will connect easily to any feeder equipped with a European style gun connector or any Lincoln wire feeder equipped with a K489 Series FastMate Adapter Kit.
+To install an optional K489 Series kit see the instructions provided with the kit.

-- Check that the feeder outgoing guide, as well as the drive roll, are appropriate for the electrode size being used.
-When using a Fast-Mate Adapter Kit, be certain the adapter guide tube is also properly sized. - 2) Align and fully engage the brass connector end of the gun cable into the mating connector on the outgoing side of the feeder wire drive.
-Secure the cable connection by snugging the Fast-Mate connector collar nut.
+- Check that the feeder outgoing guide, as well as the drive roll, a. are appropriate for the electrode size being used.
+When using a Fast-Mate Adapter Kit, be certain the adapter guide tube is also properly sized. - Align and fully engage the brass connector end of the gun b. cable into the mating connector on the outgoing side of the feeder wire drive.
+Secure the cable connection by snuggling the Fast-Mate connector collar nut.